On March 21st the European Council agreed to extend the UK's Article 50 notice period, either:

-The 12 April deadline would allow (indeed require) the UK to present a viable alternative plan before the extended notice period expires, in order to avoid a "no deal" Brexit.
-EU Council President Donald Tusk emphasised that all options remain open in those circumstances, including revocation of the UK's Article 50 notice, a further referendum or an alternative proposal for a deal.
+The April 12th deadline would allow (indeed require) the UK to present a viable alternative plan in order to avoid a "no deal" Brexit once that extended notice period expires.
+EU Council President Donald Tusk emphasized that all options remain open in those circumstances, including revocation of the UK's Article 50 notice, a further referendum or an alternative proposal for a deal.
 Should a viable alternative be presented, other than revocation, a longer extension might be available, but only if the UK takes part in elections for the European Parliament.

 The European Council's decision to offer two end-dates for the Article 50 extension invites the House of Commons to approve the WA, but removes the Prime Minister's frequently repeated insistence that there is a binary choice between the WA and "no deal".
 Consequently, it is possible that the government might decide not to bring the WA back to the House of Commons for a third "meaningful vote".
 It is also possible that if a third "meaningful vote" were to be called, then the government would again fail to secure approval.
 In those circumstances, the House of Commons would have to find a viable alternative in time to meet the 12 April deadline.